browserengineering/book/book/accessibility.md

 ==============

-Consider a challenge even more fundamental than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?
+Consider a challenge even more fundamental than too-small/too-bright content or keyboard navigation: what if the user can't see the web page at all?^[The original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen, such as driving.]
-For these users, a whole lot of the work our browser does to rendering content visually is simply not useful at all.
+For these users, a whole lot of the work our browser does to render content visually is simply not useful at all.
 So what do we do instead?

 Well, there is still the DOM itself, and that has inherent *semantics*